kp1258/ERPBackend/README.md

 # ERPBackend
 This project is a part of the ERP system supporting management of production and trade company.
-Server side application exposing web API.
+The purpose of this system is to standarize order processing and support resource management.
+This project is server side application exposing web API.

 ## Technologies
 Project is created with:
 * ASP.Net Core 3.1
 * ASP.NET Core Web API
-* C#

 ## Features
 * Placing and processing orders